 1. Remove the spare tire before attempting to jack up the truck.
-Attach the wheel wrench to the jack extension tube with the curved angle facing away from the vehicle.
-Insert the tube through the access hole between the lower tailgate and the top of the bumper and into the winch mechanism tube.
+Attach the lug wrench to the extension tubes with the curved angle facing away from the vehicle.
+Insert the extension tube through the access hole between the lower tailgate and the top of the bumper and into the winch mechanism tube.

-Inserting The Jack Extension Tube Into The Access Hole
+Inserting The Extension Tubes Into The Access Hole

-2. Rotate the wheel wrench handle counterclockwise until the spare tire is on the ground with enough cable slack to allow you to pull it out from under the vehicle.
+2. Rotate the lug wrench handle counterclockwise until the spare tire is on the ground with enough cable slack to allow you to pull it out from under the vehicle.